 Sometimes after updating an already published material, social media sites like Facebook or LinkedIn still load the old version.
 You may for example have corrected the headline, or changed the main image, but those changes are not taken into account when you share the material on social media.

 This is typically because somebody has already shared your material on the social media site.
-On that occasion, the social media site saved the original version of the material locally on their server.
-And now they fetch the content from there every time the same link is shared again, instead of loading the updated version from Mynewsdesk’s server.
+On that occasion, the social media platform saved the original version of the material locally on their server.
+And now they fetch a preview of the content from there every time the same link is shared again, instead of loading the updated version from Mynewsdesk’s server.

 Most of the time, you can refresh the presentation of the material on social media by sharing, or updating your social media post with a modified link – a URL that is different from the one that was shared previously, but still links to the same site.